EkaaPrawiraa/Social-Network-Influencer-Detector/README.md

 **Algorithm Analysis**
 Time Complexity: The time complexity primarily depends on the matrix multiplication and eigenvalue computation.
 For large matrices, algorithms like power iteration or Lanczos method are often used, which can be more efficient than direct computation.
 Generally, matrix operations have a time complexity of  O(n^3)  for dense matrices, where  n  is the number of nodes.
-Space Complexity: The space complexity is  O(n^2)  for storing the adjacency matrix and  O(n)  for the eigenvector.
-Sparse matrix representations can reduce space requirements.